Dchole/custom-snippets/README.md

 ## Why I created custom snippets

 Using [React](https://reactjs.org) for a long while, I've been using [an extension](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) for my snippets.
 It was great until I started using [NextJS](https://nextjs.org).
-[NextJS](https://nextjs.org) doesn't require `import React from "react"` at the top of every react file so it was felt a bit annoying to remove the that line every time I used the snippet to start a file.
+[NextJS](https://nextjs.org) doesn't require `import React from "react"` at the top of every react file so it was felt a bit annoying to remove that line every time I used the snippet to start a file.

 React 17 was released and we didn't need `import React from "react"` anymore so the extension became a bit obsolete to me 😑.

 I needed more snippets too.
-I needed snippets for typescriptreact and custom hooks 😏.
+I needed snippets for `typescriptreact` and custom hooks 😏.

 ## How to create custom snippets